hapax/hapax.github.io/assets/dice.md

 #### Dynamic loading

-The flip barrier between faces immediately shows that dice can be dynamically loaded, i.e. that the probability distribution will depend on the speed of rolling.
+The flip barrier shows that dice can be dynamically loaded, i.e. that the probability distribution will depend on the speed of rolling.
 The argument is simple.
-When the dice lands, it will roll one or more times. corner at some angle
+The dice is rolled clockwise with some energy $K$ and lands at corner
+$c_{i+1}$.
+It can slump anticlockwise and stop rolling, or it can roll clockwise.
+Depending on where it lands,

 #### Extra